Solution Patterns: Connect, Secure and Protect with Red Hat Connectivity Link

 -

-We haven’t setup a RateLimitPolicy for the echoAPI itself, and so the gateway’s default RateLimitPolicy gets applied to the echoAPI HTTPRoute.
+We haven’t set up a RateLimitPolicy for the echoAPI itself, and so the gateway’s default RateLimitPolicy gets applied to the echoAPI HTTPRoute.
 You can create another RateLimitPolicy and attach it to the echoAPI HTTPRoute to check this out.

 apiVersion: kuadrant.io/v1 kind: RateLimitPolicy metadata: name: echo-api-rlp namespace: echo-api spec: limits: echoa-api: rates: - limit: 10 window: 12s targetRef: group: gateway.networking.k8s.io kind: HTTPRoute name: echo-api